ropensci-archive/mapr/cran-comments.md

 R CMD CHECK passed on my local OS X install with R 3.2.1 and R development version, Ubuntu running on Travis-CI, and WinBuilder.

+This is a re-submission to fix examples.
+So sorry for missing this!

 Thanks!
 Scott Chamberlain